-- 4. Screw the cap with a hole onto the bottle. - 5.
-Place the bottle in the center of the refrigerator. - 6.
-Feed the discharge tube into the hole (see Figure 2-5). - 7.
-Connect the other end of the discharge tube to the bulkhead fitting at the top-front corner of the refrigerator.
+- 4. For the PE bottle screw the cap with a hole onto the bottle.
+For the glass bottle insert the rubber stopper into the bottle opening. - 5.
+Place the bottle (either glass or PE) in the center of the refrigerator. - 6.
+Feed the discharge tube into the hole (see Figure 2-6). - Connect the other end of the discharge tube to the bulkhead fitting at the top-front corner of the refrigerator.

-Figure 2-5 One 20 liter bottle configuration with discharge tube through the bottle cap
+Figure 2-6 One 20 liter PE bottle configuration with discharge tube through the bottle cap